 Child & Youth Advocacy Centre

-The objective of the CYAC is to have a collaborative team focused on the investigation, treatment and prosecution of child abuse cases.
-The result is a seamless response to child abuse victims in a "child-friendly" environment.
+The objective of the CYAC is to provide a seamless response to child abuse victims in a "child-friendly" environment.
 The Centre has brought together dedicated and specially trained police, child protection workers, medical and mental health experts.
-Victims and their families can access crisis support, specialized assessment, treatment and court preparation under one roof.
-This ensures that the child or youth are interviewed once and eliminates the need to attend multiple locations.
+Victims and their families can access crisis support, specialized assessment, treatment and court preparation.

 TPS CYAC Investigative Mandate

-- Investigators also collaborate with the Division and/or Homicide in the event of a suspicious death of a child under the age of 16 in any division city-wide
+Investigators also collaborate with the Division and/or Homicide in the event of a suspicious death of a child under the age of 16.

 Everyone has a responsibility to report suspicions that a child is or may be in need of protection to a Children’s Aid Society.

 The Children’s Aid Society of Toronto.
 Visit their website at: https://www.torontocas.ca/ or call 416-924-4646.

 Please note that some documents might not render correctly in your browser.
 For best experience, download/save the document to your desktop first.